CollCaz/Sadeem-RestAPI/README.md

 }

 ```
-./api/user-categories  Activates or deactivates a catagory for a particular user
+./api/user-categories  Activates or deactivates categories for a particular user

 ```json
 {